tobbik/lua-t/README.rst

 lua-t was written with Lua-5.3 in mind.
 And recent development was performed on Lua-5.4.0 Release Candidates.
 It is known to work on these versions and islikely to brakes with older versions.
 There are no immidiate plans to make it compatible with older versions of Lua.
+Recently, the t.Loop library makes use of multiple userdata per uservalue, which is a feature that requires Lua 5.4 and greater.

 Documentation